 The diagram above illustrates the logical data model as it affects the SAA User Requirements Specification.
 It does not describe the entire system data model and it is included for indicative purposes only.

-Appendix D Business Process Model
+Appendix D Business Process Model -- Not updated

 The Business Process Model diagram(s) for the SAA Service will be found in the NETA PROGRAMME shared folder (Reference 07-5505).
 The diagram below is included for indicative purposes only.